Isle of Wight Guru

 7. Ventnor to St Lawrence, South Wight (5 miles)

-This is a better South Wight walk for anyone who wants to see a big chunk of the coastal path.
+This is a good South Wight walk for anyone who wants to see a big chunk of the coastal path.

 The coastal path along this part of the Isle of Wight is quite dangerous and narrow in places.
-On the plus side, you get to access remote beaches which are often empty on a summer's day in August.
+On the plus side, you can access remote beaches that are often empty on a summer's day in August.

 Orchard Bay evening